navirgino/navirgino/README.md

 Hi everyone!

 With a background in entrepreneurship, networking, customer-service, and sales I am now learning as much as I can about technology and development.
 I believe that tech has the capability to turbo-charge and encapsulate any current passions another individual may have.
-Just the ability to create tools to solve specific problem absolutely fascinates me.
+Just the ability to create tools to solve specific problems absolutely fascinates me.

 Here's a little bit more abot myself: